Is keeping guard geese on the farm a good way to protect chickens and other birds?

 Keeping Guardian Geese is part of a series of articles about choosing the right farm animals for your homestead.
 You can read about the beginner’s guide to animals on the farm and how we answer the questions: What is the purpose, cost, advantages, disadvantages, and special considerations including temperament and behavior of each animal?

-You can also sign up for my newsletter to receive a free information sheet for purchasing farm animals.
+You can also sign up for my newsletter to receive a free worksheet outlining whether guardian geese are right for your homestead.

 We have kept almost every farm animal at Cattle Upon a Hill.
 Our most recent addition has been keeping guard geese.
 Today, I am going to tell you about my experience with keeping guard geese.
 I will tell you the purpose, advantages, disadvantages, and special considerations when keeping guardian geese.